 2011 BFA, High Distinction, Textiles & Media Arts, California College of the Arts

-Fact Checking My Father, Lecture-performance presented at the inaugural Berkeley/Stanford Symposium: Not-At-Home, Migration Pilgrimage, and Displacement in Art, Design, and Visual Culture, SFMoMA, San Francisco
+Fact Checking My Father, Lecture-performance presented at the inaugural Berkeley/Stanford Symposium: Not-At-Home, Migration Pilgrimage, and Displacement in Art, Design, and Visual Culture, SFMoMA, San Francisco, 2017.

-race, racialized ethnicities, gender, queer theory, US/Mexico border, visual culture, surveillance, Prison Industrial Complex, mediation, technology, new media
+race and ethnicity, gender, queer theory, US/Mexico border, visual culture, surveillance, Prison Industrial Complex, screen-based mediation, technology, simulation software, new media

 2018 Art Matters Foundation Grantee